Rapid Turnaround Experiments

 - Cameca 4000X HR Local Electrode Atom Probe (LEAP)

 - JOEL SJM-6610LV Scanning Electron Microscope (SEM) with EDS/EBSD/CL

 - FEI Technai TR30-FEG STwin Scanning Transmission Electron Microscope (STEM)

 Guidelines for use of these instruments:

-- All other instruments are limited to a maximum of 10 days (combined, not per instrument) in a six-month period with no more than three (two days for TEM) consecutive days at a time.
+- All other instruments are limited to a maximum of 10 days (combined, not per instrument).

 Other Facilities available for RTEs

 Time limits for other partner instrument use are similar to the CAES MaCS guidelines.
 Illinois Institute of Technology (IIT) MRCAT proposals may not exceed five days of beam time.
 IVEM beam time proposals may not exceed 10 days.
 High performance computing proposals cannot exceed 1 million core hours per proposal.